awslabs/soci-snapshotter/docs/GETTING_STARTED.md

 ### Creating the SOCI index

-To create the index run:
+To create the index, which can be pushed to ORAS-compatible registry, run:
 ```
-sudo ./soci create localhost:5000/rabbitmq:latest
+sudo ./soci create --oras localhost:5000/rabbitmq:latest
 ```
+The `--oras` flag instructs the CLI to build an ORAS-compatible manifest, as opposed to an OCI Artifact Manifest.
+By default, the CLI will build the latter.
+Since the community is in the process of migrating from ORAS to OCI Artifact Manifest, there's no available registry supporting latter.
+We suggest using ORAS registry along with `--oras` flag to be able to push SOCI index to the registry.
 Behind the scenes SOCI is interacting with containerd.
-So the tag `localhost:5000/rabbitmq` has to exist in containerd - that is what SOCI is referencing.
+So the tag `localhost:5000/rabbitmq` has to exist in containerd.
 This created two kinds of objects.
 The first is a series of ztocs (one per layer).
 A ztoc is a table of contents for compressed data (z is the compression, toc is Table Of Contents).
 The other is a manifest that relates the ztocs to the various layers.
 Example output is:
 ```
 layer sha256:aa5c1807c64faef5411fdf8d572336478d2ae55881a348ca98d27de0c1031012 -> ztoc sha256:7482d8b46f52b9abc85b417e5cd6ce596fe078de428b46afad2943ec1ea1110c